google/fonts/ProjectChecklist.md

 - [ ] Binary files

-After the build process you will have OTF and TTF files, which must be included in the repo.
+After the build process you will have OTF and TTF files, which should be included in the repo either directly or as a ZIP uploaded to correspond to a tagged release. https://github.com/blog/1547-release-your-software explains Github's Releases feature.
+The attached ZIP should contain the README, OFL, FONTLOG and binary font files. https://github.com/daltonmaag/scope-one is a good example of this approach.

 ## Production